garrandall/popular-music-data/tracks/whatcha-gone-do--link.md

 Tell me what you gon, what you gon do, do
 Girl Ive been wondering about me and you yeah
 I got a secret place I wanna invite you to aye
-Baby cant you see Im so into you yeah
+Baby can't you see Im so into you yeah
 Its time to chill and groove so what you gon do, what you gon do

 How would you like it if I hit you wit a 69